natagr/webLab10/README.md

 - **Purpose**: Provides validation for application input parameters to ensure they meet specific criteria before the application processes them.
 - **Key Methods:**
   - `validateArgsLength`: Checks if the arguments array contains at least two elements to proceed with further processing.
-Returns `true` if valid, otherwise prints an error message and returns `false`.
   - `validateFolderPath`: Validates that the given folder path exists and is a directory.
-Returns `true` if valid, otherwise prints an error message and returns `false`.
   - `validateAttribute`: Checks if the provided attribute is among the allowed attributes (`department`, `credits`, `instructor`).
-Returns `true` if valid, otherwise prints an error message and returns `false`.
   - `validateParameters`: Combines validation of the arguments length, folder path, and attribute in one method to streamline the validation process before the application performs any operations.
-Returns `true` if all validations are passed.

 ### App